JAGeorge54/ToDo/README.md

 Create a To do list using react

-Run:
+Run: Copy repository files into the same folder and then drag .html into browser.

-Roadmap of future improvements:
+Roadmap of future improvements: Allow user to label and keep multiple lists

 <img src="/ToDo.png">